 Other than some interest earned from its fund balance and a minor endowment distribution, the fund does not generate revenue.
-Since the establishment of the Maintenance and Replacement Fund in the 1980-81 fiscal year, its primary source of funding has been transfers from the College's General Fund.
+Since the establishment of the Maintenance and Replacement Fund in the 1980-1981 fiscal year, its primary source of funding has been transfers from the College's General Fund.

-There are four projects proposed for next year as well as contingency funding for emergencies that may arise for a total cost of \$468,870.
-The table below lists the projects planned for FY 2016-2017.
+Funding is budgeted for the temporary air conditioning units needed for summer 2017 classes being taught in the Life Sciences Building during the HVAC conversion as well as contingency funding for emergencies that may arise for a total budget of \$67,300.
+The table below lists the projects planned for FY 2017-2018.